volcano/volcano/README.md

 ## Design
 Volcano is built on top of the [FuelPHP](http://fuelphp.com) framework.
 The app is designed with [multitenancy](http://en.wikipedia.org/wiki/Multitenancy) in mind and heavily leverages the [adapter pattern](http://en.wikipedia.org/wiki/Adapter_pattern) for multi-gateway support and the [service pattern](http://en.wikipedia.org/wiki/Service_layers_pattern) for the core structure that powers both the API and front-end control panel.
 Additionally, both the API and control panel use the same core validation classes.

-Volcano supports event-based callbacks.
+Volcano supports event-based [callbacks](https://github.com/volcano/billing/wiki/Callbacks).
 For example, Volcano can POST data to an external callback URL when a new customer is created.
 This allows 3rd party apps to handle their own email product messaging and feature ACL.
-Event callbacks can be setup via the API or control panel Settings page.
+Event callbacks can be setup [via the API](https://github.com/volcano/billing/wiki/API#callbacks) or the control panel Settings page.

 ## Installation